mikewlcheung/code-in-articles/Cheung 2019/Sup_material.md

   chunk_output_type: console
 ---

-* Latest version of the R and Mplus code is available at https://github.com/mikewlcheung/code-in-articles.
+* A latest version of the R and Mplus code is available at https://github.com/mikewlcheung/code-in-articles.

 # Multivariate meta-analysis with a dataset from Nam, Mengersen, and Garthwaite (2003)